cmualgos/cmualgos.github.io/_posts/2018-09-12-matchings-via-LPs.md

 value $1$ but no extreme points.

 Finally, we also talked about the fact that _each polytope is the convex hull of its vertices_.
-In case you havent seen convex hulls before, let's do this slower.
+In case you haven't seen convex hulls before, let's do this slower.
 In $2$-dimensions, given a set of points in
 $\mathbb{R}^2$, think of these as being nails hammered into the plane, and the convex hull is the region enclosed by a rubber band that is wrapped